 REALITY Illinois is an in-your-face, stand-up-and-shout, not-taking-it-anymore anti-tobacco movement created by and for Illinois teens.
 Funded by the Illinois Department of Public Health and local health department, REALITY Illinois is spreading the word about tobacco industry manipulation, second-hand smoke and tobacco use to everyone in the state.

-Our local Reality teens plan, promote and implement special events for Kick Butts Day in March and the Great American Smoke Out in November.
-The events include a media advocacy initiative and counter-marketing effort.
+In the past, local Reality teens planned, promoted and implemented special events for Kick Butts Day in March and the Great American Smoke Out in November.
+The events included a media advocacy initiative and counter-marketing effort.

 Engaging Youth for Positive Change (EYPC) is a transformative process empowering young people to work with local governing bodies to adopt policies that create healthier communities.
 Targeted to youth ages 13-18, trained facilitators guide youth to identify the change they desire, learn about the workings of local governing bodies, engage friends, neighbors, and business leaders in their efforts, and communicate with elected officials to create change.